DecenterApps/Smart-Hackathon-DApp/README.md

 Administrator (contract owner) can add jury members, sponsors can donate ETH to the prize pool and contestents can register teams and receive prizes from the pool.

-This is just a basic version for now, we are looking to expand it soon (e.g. making the prize structure more flexible, adding front-end etc.)

 ## Development
 to install all modules run ```yarn```